NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 To opt in to fallthrough behavior for a particular `switch` case, use the `fallthrough` keyword, as described in Fallthrough.

-### Range Matching
+### Interval Matching

-Values in `switch` cases can be checked for their inclusion in a range.
-This example uses number ranges to provide a natural-language count for numbers of any size:
+Values in `switch` cases can be checked for their inclusion in an interval.
+This example uses number intervals to provide a natural-language count for numbers of any size:

   1. `let count = 3_000_000_000_000`
   2. `let countedThings = "stars in the Milky Way"`